bumie-e/InnovateX/API/Readme.md

 This returns the full and in-depth content of a course.
 Due to the time it takes for a content to be loaded, it will only return data based on the chapter(which is identifed as a page number).

-So for example, if CSC312 has 6 chapters(also known as modules), this endpoint will accept the course_code and page_number, in this instance the first chapter as 0.
+So for example, if CSC312 has 6 chapters(also known as modules), this endpoint will accept the `course_code` and `page_number`, in this instance the first chapter as 0.
 And it returns an output of the subtopics for that chapter and the content, which should be displayed on a single page.

     {
         'sub_topic':